-Read more at carerscotland.org/ assessment See carerscotland.org/free-personal-care for more details.
+Read more at carersuk.org/ scotland/help-and-advice/ practical-support/needs- assessment See carersuk.org/scotland/free-personal-care for more details.
 Note: Needs assessments are for adults (18+) If you are looking after a disabled child under 18, they can have a Children Act assessment from the local authority.
 A Children Act assessment will consider all the help that your child needs, the needs of any other children in the family and the help that you may need to care for your child.
-Visit carerscotland.org/assessments-under-18 for more.
+Visit carersuk.org/scotland/help-and-advice/practical-support/needs-assessment for more.
 Coming out of hospital Deciding to care, or continue caring, for someone who is coming out of hospital can be very difficult.
 It is important to remember that it is your choice whether or not to take on a caring role.
 Before the person you are looking after comes home from hospital, a discharge assessment should be carried out to see whether they need any support once they are discharged.
 The NHS has a duty to inform and involve you in discharge planning.
 This duty applies even if you cannot be at the hospital in person.
 Staff should be ready to have phone or virtual discussions with you.
 This discharge assessment, which may involve a social worker or occupational therapist based at the hospital, should look at whether the person you are looking after needs: - any intermediate or reablement care to help them recover - any nursing care at home eg, a district nurse to change dressings or palliative care nursing - any other NHS services - any other community care services (see previous page) from the local authority.
 You should also be offered an adult carer support plan or young carers statement to see whether you, as a carer, need support (or more support) once the person you are looking after is discharged.
 If you are not offered this, you should contact the local authority of the person you are looking after and ask for one.

-Find out more at carerscotland.org/hospital What is an interim care place?
+Find out more at carersuk.org/scotland/comingout-of-hospital What is an interim care place?